Continuous Heart Monitoring Made Simple

 Illustration showing atrial fibrillation and associated health risks across organ systems

-What ECG247 Is
+What ECG247 Consists Of

 Wearable ECG sensor

-Wearable ECG Sensor
+Reusable ECG Sensor

 Mobile app